 The Incredibles was made by Brad Bird who started out working for Steven Spielberg’s Amblin production company, where he made the famous Family Dog animated episode of the anthology tv series Amazing Stories (1985-6), plus also co-wrote the script for the Spielberg-produced Batteries Not Included (1987).
 Bird’s breakthrough was with his first animated feature film The Iron Giant (1999), which proved a box-office disappointment despite receiving universal rave reviews.
 Bird bounced back from this after being brought into the Pixar fold to make The Incredibles.
 Subsequent to that, Bird would go onto direct Ratatouille (2007) for Pixar and then made his live-action directorial debut with Mission: Impossible – Ghost Protocol (2011), followed by Tomorrowland (2015).

 Come the 2010s, Pixar won back the right to sequelise their own films from Disney after a hard-fought battle.
 This took them off along another path, one where the studio seems more interested in producing material banked on previous successes than it does in creating original content.
-The sequels made during this period include Toy Story 3 (2010), Cars 2 (2011), Monsters University (2013), Finding Dory (2016), Cars 3 (2017) and Toy Story 4 (2019), all of which, while not unenjoyable in most cases, are lesser works than their predecessors.
+The sequels made during this period include Toy Story 3 (2010), Cars 2 (2011), Monsters University (2013), Finding Dory (2016), Cars 3 (2017), Toy Story 4 (2019) and Lightyear (2022), all of which, while not unenjoyable in most cases, are lesser works than their predecessors.
 Original films such as Brave (2012) and The Good Dinosaur (2015) have fared far less successfully.
-While the likes of Inside Out (2015), Coco (2017), Onward (2020), Soul (2020) and Luca (2021) show improvement, they still don’t hit the same heights Pixar did during their heyday.
+While the likes of Inside Out (2015), Coco (2017), Onward (2020), Soul (2020), Luca (2021) and Turning Red (2022) show improvement, they still don’t hit the same heights Pixar did during their heyday.